Skyler White: Season 2

-When Walt is kidnapped by Mexican drug kingpin Tuco Salamanca (Raymond Cruz), his family, unaware of the connection to Walt's criminal activities, organizes a search for him as a missing person.
+When Walt is kidnapped by Mexican drug kingpin Tuco Salamanca, his family, unaware of the connection to Walt's criminal activities, organizes a search for him as a missing person.
 When Walt escapes, he fakes a "fugue state", claiming to have no memory of the last few days.
 The marriage continues going downhill because of Walt's continued absences, devolving to the point where Skyler refuses to speak to him.
-Skyler is also perturbed by Walt's resistance to his son's efforts to raise money for Walt's cancer treatments, unaware that most of the donations actually constitute drug money laundered by Walt's corrupt lawyer, Saul Goodman (Bob Odenkirk).
+Skyler is also perturbed by Walt's resistance to his son's efforts to raise money for Walt's cancer treatments, unaware that most of the donations actually constitute drug money laundered by Walt's corrupt lawyer, Saul Goodman.

-Still unaware of Walt's meth business, Skyler believes his illness has strained the family's finances and returns to her old job working as an accountant for Ted Beneke (Christopher Cousins), whose sexual advances had earlier caused her to quit.
+Still unaware of Walt's meth business, Skyler believes his illness has strained the family's finances and returns to her old job working as an accountant for Ted Beneke, whose sexual advances had earlier caused her to quit.
 She increasingly relies on Ted for emotional support as her husband grows distant; she also reluctantly covers up Ted's tax fraud.
-Shortly afterward, Skyler gives birth to a daughter, Holly; Walt is absent for the occasion, having been forced to appear for a meth transaction with drug kingpin Gus Fring (Giancarlo Esposito).
+Shortly afterward, Skyler gives birth to a daughter, Holly; Walt is absent for the occasion, having been forced to appear for a meth transaction with drug kingpin Gus Fring.

 When Skyler becomes suspicious that Walt owns a second cell phone, Walt emphatically denies it.
 However, while Walt is medicated prior to cancer surgery, he indicates the opposite by replying, "Which one?", when Skyler asks if he has packed his cell phone.
 After Walt recovers, Skyler confronts him about that and leaves him when he lies about it.